Vacuuming takes a lot of effort, especially if you’re using a bulky upright vacuum. This makes vacuuming a strenuous chore.

 Features Collapsible Handle

 To make this vacuum more compact for storage, you can collapse the handle.
 You can then tuck it away neatly and save precious storage space.

 If you don’t have a power outlet in your storage cupboard, you can remove the battery when it’s time for a recharge.
-The main device can then be stored away out-of-view.
+You can then store the main device away out of view.

 Just make sure your battery is ready for next time by charging it separately elsewhere.

 Who wants to crawl down on the floor to reach under furniture?
 Not us, that’s for sure.
-This vacuum is able to lay flat to the ground and fit beneath sofas, beds, and tables.
+This vacuum can lay flat to the ground and fit beneath sofas, beds, and tables.
 The handle is also ergonomically designed for this task.

 Doesn’t Convert to a Handheld

 The Bissell Air Ram is the only stick model on our list that doesn’t convert to a handheld vacuum.
-This might be disappointing for you if you need to clean upholstery or worktops.
+This might be disappointing if you need to clean upholstery or worktops.

 |Shark Rocket||Longest Cord Length||8.2 lbs||Stick||No||N/A||Yes|

 |Dyson V10||Longest Runtime||5 lbs||Stick||Yes||60 min||Yes|